VzBoT3D/docs/docs/vz235_printed/electronics/Firmware.md

 # Serial time

 Now we're gonna make sure the Motherboard can talk to the Pi.
-Put back the SDCard and power up the printer again.
+Put back the SDCard and power up the printer.

 Once it's all powered on open Putty Login and type in this command.